bhargavgunreddy/infinite-scroll-react-grid/README.md

 1. Grid is built out of reusable components using React.

-2. Each cell, row constitues a component, whihc builds up inot final grid component.
+2. Each cell, row constitues a component, which builds up into final grid component.

-3. Data to eahc component is passed through parent i.e. from row to grid and from grid to row
+3. Data to eacc component is passed through parent i.e. from row to grid and from grid to row

 4. When a component updates the state is reset which results in the component being rerendered with updated value.